harryho/jsonapp/README.md

 ## Features

-* Implement the a simple Gson REST API app
+* Implement the a simple REST API demo built on Gson and Vert.x